 Shadow Ridge boys golfer Ben Davis thought he had no chance to win after a double bogey on the 11th hole at Wildhorse Golf Club.

-But with the difficult conditions Tuesday, it turned out no lead was safe.
+But with the difficult conditions Tuesday, it turned out that no lead was safe.

-Davis made up a six-shot deficit in the final seven holes, then birdied the second playoff hole to defeat Palo Verde senior Brandon Bauman and win the Division I Sunset Region tournament.
+Davis made up a six-shot deficit over the final seven holes and then birdied the second playoff hole to defeat Palo Verde senior Brandon Bauman and win the Division I Sunset Region tournament.

-On the second playoff hole, the par-3 11th, Davis stuck his tee shot 8 feet from the pin, while Bauman missed the green to the left.
+On the second playoff hole, the par-3 11th, Davis knocked his tee shot 8 feet from the pin, while Bauman missed the green to the left.
 Bauman, the defending region champion and a UC Santa Barbara recruit, then left his chip well short of the hole and missed a long par putt that would have put the pressure back on Davis.

-Bauman, who led by one shot after the first round, shot 75 on Tuesday.
-He was 2 under for the tournament through 12 holes but made four consecutive bogeys to open the door for Davis before both players birdied the par-5 17th.
+Bauman, who led by one shot after the opening round, shot 75 on Tuesday.
+He was 2-under for the tournament through 12 holes but made four consecutive bogeys to open the door for Davis before both players birdied the par-5 17th.

 Palo Verde and Bishop Gorman each finished at 747, but the Panthers won the team title on a scorecard playoff.
 Palo Verde’s sixth golfer, Jun Oshimoto, shot a second-round 74 and finished the tournament at 156, one stroke ahead of Gorman’s No. 6, Owen Rosebeck.